• Skip to primary navigation

 Jump to Recipe Print Recipe

+No more waiting for Girl Scout season!
 These gluten free thin mints are not just a close enough copycat, they taste just like the real thing.
-They are crunchy and coated in vegan chocolate with just the right amount of mint.
-Plus, making homemade Thin Mints means you can go for the highest quality ingredients, so they might even be a little better than the original.
+These crunchy chocolate cookies coated in a minty chocolate coating are absolutely irresistible.
+Plus, making a homemade version means you can go for the highest quality ingredients, so they might even be a little better than the original.

 Rows of gluten free thin mints with a bite taken out of one cookie.

-Every year, the Girl Scouts bring a little sugary joy to our lives with their annual cookie sale fundraiser.
+Sadly, no. Every year, the Girl Scouts bring a little sugary joy to our lives with their annual cookie sale fundraiser.
 With lots of flavors, some now discontinued, everyone has their favorite.
 But it's no surprise to me that the #1 Girl Scout cookie is the Thin Mint.
-They have always been my number one with the Samoas (Caramel DeLites) coming in a close second.
+They have always been my favorite Girl Scout cookies with the Samoas (Caramel DeLites) coming in a close second.

-Ingredients for thin mint cookies on a grey table.
+Ingredients for gluten free thin mints on a grey table.

 • Coconut Oil - Use refined coconut oil so as to avoid a coconut taste in the cookies.
 I have also used all coconut oil in place of the butter and the recipe turned out great.